 Is Cuba safe for solo female travelers?

 Cuba is considered relatively safe for solo female travelers, but it’s always wise to take extra precautions.
 Stick to well-lit and populated areas, be aware of your surroundings, and avoid walking alone at night.
 Consider staying in reputable hotels and using licensed taxis.
 As with any travel destination, it’s essential to trust your instincts and take steps to ensure your safety.
-(See Also: Is It Safe To Visit Matamoros Mexico?
-Uncovering The Truth)
+(See Also: Safe to Visit Sri Lanka Now?
+Is It Worth The Risk)

 What should I do if I experience a theft in Cuba?